Michael Ringier

-Michael Ringier (born 30 March 1949) is a Swiss publisher.
-He is the Chairman of the Swiss media company Ringier.
+Michael Ringier (born 30 March 1949) is a Swiss businessman, publisher and art collector.
+He has served as chairman of the board of directors of Ringier, a leading Swiss media company, since 2003.
+He is a prominent member of the Ringier family.

-Life
+Early life

+Ringier was born 30 March 1949 in Zofingen, Switzerland, the youngest of four children, to Hans Ringier (1906-2003), publisher, and Eva Ringier (née Landolt; 1914-1996).
+His siblings are; Christoph Ringier (born 1941), Evelyn Lingg (née Ringier; formerly Bargezi; born 1942) and Annette Ringier (1944-2020).

+His father was the sole heir and proprietor to the Ringier media company.
+The Ringier family is of French Huguenot descent from Nîmes.
+His ancestors settled in Zofingen in 1557 and became active in the printing and publishing business in 1831.

-Born in Zofingen, his parents are Hans and Eva Ringier (born Landolt).
-Ringier attended the University of St. Gallen from 1970 to 1972.
+Ringier was raised in Zofingen and attended the local schools.
+From 1970 to 1972 he attended University of St. Gallen but did not graduate.

+Career

 In 1973, he began to work as a journalist for the Münchner Abendzeitung.
 After attending courses at a journalism school and editorial stations in his family's media company, Ringier completed a trainee program at Heinrich Bauer Verlag in Hamburg in 1976/77.
 He then worked for the business editorial staff of the Stern and conceived (also for Gruner + Jahr) the magazin impulse.
 In the Cologne editorial department, he headed the department of "Business Administration and Business" from 1980 onwards.